Vicky Pattison addresses Strictly curse as she admits ‘I’m newly married – I don’t want the rumours!’

 Vicky’s pal Pete Wicks gave her some advice

-The 37-year-old confessed that she felt “anxiety” over her partner, because of something Pete Wicks had said.
+The 37-year-old reality star also confessed that she felt “anxiety” over her partner, because of something Pete Wicks had said.

-Pete competed in Strictly Come Dancing last year, and has been giving Vicky Pattison some advice.
+Pete took part in Strictly Come Dancing last year, and has been giving Vicky Pattison some advice.

 She revealed: “I do feel a certain level of anxiety over my instructor because I was talking to Pete.
-He was saying, Jowita, who he danced with last year was the perfect partner for him in every way.
-The chemistry, the way she just understood him, it was all so perfect and i feel like the pressure is on.
+He was saying, Jowita [Przystal], who he danced with last year, was the perfect partner for him in every way.
+The chemistry, the way she just understood him, it was all so perfect and I feel like the pressure is on.
 I feel really nervous.”

 Read more: Vicky Pattison’s sadness as she shares update about becoming a mum and having children